olcf/olcf-user-docs/systems/rhea_user_guide.rst

     disruptive processes running on login nodes may be killed without warning.

-compute nodes
+Compute nodes
 ^^^^^^^^^^^^^

-[ls\_content\_block id="21300" para="full"]
+.. include:: includes/rhea-compute-nodes.txt

 --------------

-writing batch scripts for commodity clusters
+Writing batch scripts for commodity clusters
 --------------------------------------------

-batch scripts, or job submission scripts, are the mechanism by which a user configures and submits a job for execution. a batch script is simply a shell script that also includes commands to be interpreted by the batch scheduling software (e.g. pbs). batch scripts are submitted to the batch scheduler, where they are then parsed for the scheduling configuration options. the batch scheduler then places the script in the appropriate queue, where it is designated as a batch job. once the batch jobs makes its way through the queue, the script will be executed on the primary compute node of the allocated resources.
+Batch scripts, or job submission scripts, are the mechanism by which a user configures and submits a job for execution.
+A batch script is simply a shell script that also includes commands to be interpreted by the batch scheduling software (e.g. Pbs). batch scripts are submitted to the batch scheduler, where they are then parsed for the scheduling configuration options.
+The batch scheduler then places the script in the appropriate queue, where it is designated as a batch job.
+Once the batch jobs makes its way through the queue, the script will be executed on the primary compute node of the allocated resources.

-components of a batch script
+Components of a batch script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-batch scripts are parsed into the following (3) sections:
+Batch scripts are parsed into the following (3) sections:

-interpreter line
+Interpreter line
 """"""""""""""""

-the first line of a script can be used to specify the script’s interpreter; this line is optional. if not used, the submitter’s default shell will be used. the line uses the *hash-bang* syntax, i.e., ``#!/path/to/shell``.
+The first line of a script can be used to specify the script’s interpreter; this line is optional.
+If not used, the submitter’s default shell will be used.
+The line uses the *hash-bang* syntax, i.e., ``#!/path/to/shell``.

-pbs submission options
+Pbs submission options
 """"""""""""""""""""""

-the pbs submission options are preceded by the string ``#pbs``, making them appear as comments to a shell. pbs will look for ``#pbs`` options in a batch script from the script’s first line through the first non-comment line. a comment line begins with ``#``. ``#pbs`` options entered after the first non-comment line will not be read by pbs.
+The pbs submission options are preceded by the string ``#pbs``, making them appear as comments to a shell.
+Pbs will look for ``#pbs`` options in a batch script from the script’s first line through the first non-comment line.
+A comment line begins with ``#``. ``#pbs`` options entered after the first non-comment line will not be read by pbs.

-shell commands
+Shell commands
 """"""""""""""

-the shell commands follow the last ``#pbs`` option and represent the executable content of the batch job. if any ``#pbs`` lines follow executable statements, they will be treated as comments only. the execution section of a script will be interpreted by a shell and can contain multiple lines of executables, shell commands, and comments. when the job's queue wait time is finished, commands within this section will be executed on the primary compute node of the job's allocated resources. under normal circumstances, the batch job will exit the queue after the last line of the script is executed.
+The shell commands follow the last ``#pbs`` option and represent the executable content of the batch job.
+If any ``#pbs`` lines follow executable statements, they will be treated as comments only.
+The execution section of a script will be interpreted by a shell and can contain multiple lines of executables, shell commands, and comments. when the job's queue wait time is finished, commands within this section will be executed on the primary compute node of the job's allocated resources.
+Under normal circumstances, the batch job will exit the queue after the last line of the script is executed.

-example batch script
+Example batch script
 ^^^^^^^^^^^^^^^^^^^^

 .. code::